Overview

 Additional resources

-- JSON validator: JSONLint is an awesome tool for checking your JSON for errors when making API calls.
-Sometimes it's just a misplaced comma that is causing the problem!
+- JSON validator: JSONLint is a tool for checking your JSON for errors when making API calls.
+Something as simple as a misplaced comma might be causing a problem.

 - HTML, JS, and JSON beautifier: jsbeautifier.org will beautify your code and make it easier to read.